Code-Institute-Submissions/Miszamm-mx-bike-store_OctResub/README.md

 # UX
 ## Project Goal
-MX BIKE STORE is the final project on my Fullstack Deevelopment Course with Code Institute and th epurpose of this project was to develope e- commerce site
-Django framework, with fully functional payment system with Stripe, and static file hosting with AWS.
-The site is functional and could be used in real world with additional security implamentaions to the checkout process, and furher features to product pages.
+MX BIKE STORE is the final project on my Fullstack Development Course with Code Institute and the purpose of this project was to develope e- commerce site with use of Django framework, with fully functional payment system with Stripe, and static file hosting with AWS.
+The site is functional and could be used in real world, with additional security implementation to the checkout process, and furher features to product pages.

 ## User Stories
 ### User Stories - Customers
 As a customer of the online store I would like to:
+* Get clear information what is the website aboout when land on the home page
-* Browse products
+* Browse for products
 * Search products by name or category if you are looking for specific product
 * Have access to full description of the product
-* Have abillity to choose a product from the store and adding to a cart
+* Have abillity to choose a product from the store and add it to the cart
-* Have ability to update quantity of the product in the cart
+* Have ability to update quantity of the product or delete product from the cart
-* Create a profile so i can store order history
+* Create a profile, so user can access past order history and update billing address information if needed
-* Buy a product and paying using a card
+* Buy a product and pay securly using a Stripe card payment functionality
-* Recive an email confirmation about my order
+* Recive an email confirmation once transaction is completed
-* Have ability to contact store owner or send an email about matters related to my purchase or upcoming events
+* Have ability to send an enquiry or compalin if needed

 ### User Stories - Administrator
 As a store administrator I would like to:
-* Add/remove or update product to keep the store up to date
+* Have ability to add/delete or update products to product list without logging in to admin panel(front end)
-* Add new promotional materials to the store to keep users informed about latest realeses or promotions
+* Have ability to add new promotional materials to the store home page, to keep users informed about latest realeses or promotions
-* Recive orders and emails related to the offers
-* Keep users informed about best selling products or offers
+* Have ability to read users enquiries or complains
-* ability to store informations about previous purchasess
+* Have ability to store informations about previous purchasess
+* Have ability to view orders placed by users
+* store users emails so in the future, emaails with promotional materials could be sent

 ## Wireframes
 The wireframes where created based on user stories, and provide a starting point